Upper Saratown: Original Inhabitants

 The Sara Indians moved to the Dan River drainage within the Piedmont region around 1000 A.D.
-They occupied the village of Upper Saratown during the first half of the Late Saratown phase (also known as Late Contact period), between A.D.
+They occupied the village of Upper Saratown during the first half of the Late Saratown phase (also known as the Late Contact period), between A.D.
 1670–1710.
 The Sara were thought to be Siouan-speaking people and a census in 1715 put their population at one hundred forty men and three hundred seventy women and children.
 However, these numbers most likely came from sources other than the tribe itself.
-The Sara were a group whose authority was in the hands of town councils instead of chiefs.
+The Sara was a group whose authority was in the hands of town councils instead of chiefs.
 Harmony and balance were an important part of their worldview.
 They participated in an event where the main focus was restoring balance called the busk, or green corn ceremony.
-When it was time to collect new maize, house foundations were cleaned and old or worn items, such as clothing or pottery, was done away with.
+When it was time to collect new maize, house foundations were cleaned and old or worn items, such as clothing or pottery, were done away with.
 The busk most likely began before the Contact period but the Sara celebrated world renewal by feasting, relighting the sacred fire, and participating in other rituals.
 Busks during the Contact period tended to focus on bringing the community together as a single unit.
 The physical layout of the community was made up of circular houses, which could be inhabited by up to two hundred to two hundred fifty people at once, within a single, stockaded village.
 However, community patterns changed by the end of the seventeenth century and communities began to consist of widely dispersed households.
 The Sara used bows, made from locustwood, and arrows, made from river cane, for any and all hunting that they did and worshiped a main god as well as a number of smaller deities.
 Evidence from the pottery also seems to suggest that other Siouan tribes might have joined up with the Saura at the Wiliam Kluttz site and formed a diverse community.